Live Liver Donation Frequently Asked Questions

 How long is the living liver donor in the hospital and out of work?

 - Most people are able to return to work after eight weeks, depending on how the surgery goes and the type of job they have.
-We advise donors to plan to be off of work for 8-16 weeks.
+We advise donors to plan to be off work for 8-16 weeks.

+It is common for people to ask if it is safe to donate part of their liver.
 While the results of adult-to-adult living donor liver transplantation throughout the world are very good, the procedure is not without risk to the donor.
 Potential risks of this surgery include, but are not limited to, the list below.

 - Blood clots in the legs or lung